-Tranche 2 is an effort by the global AML/CTF Community, notably FATF, to guide countries such as Australia into broadening the reach of their AML/CTF Rules to covering new areas, particularly non-financial industries vulnerable to corruption and financial crime.
-The first tranche was implemented in the AML/CTF Act 2006 covering the financial services sector.
+Tranche 2 is an effort by the global AML/CTF Community, notably FATF, to guide countries such as Australia into broadening the reach of it's AML/CTF Rules to covering new areas, particularly non-financial industries vulnerable to corruption and financial crime.
+The first tranche was implemented in the Australia AML/CTF Act 2006 covering the financial services sector.
 The second tranche has been delayed, significantly, and it is about time that Australia catches up.

 Tranche 2 identifies the non-financial sectors which should be included in the changes, updating the Australian AML/CTF Rules.
 When implemented, Tranche 2 will provide AUSTRAC with a far larger data set of entities to regulate, data which will be a crucial component to effectively regulate the Australian economy and when assisting the fight against organised crime and terrorism globally.

 To make the transition to Tranche 2 easy, the goal should be to upgrade Australia’s overall regulatory systems to become more data-driven.
 AUSTRAC has already put this transition into motion with the recent changes to the AUSTRAC yearly compliance report.

 Implementing Tranche 2 will increase the number of businesses needing to comply with the AML/CTF Act and Rules to approximately 130,000 many of these businesses without experience in AML/CTF compliance.
 Without effective data management and compliance systems in place setting high standards, the sheer increase in reporting entities will make the transition to Tranche 2 difficult for AUSTRAC to deliver results.